iLucoa/f20ga/Render/README.md

 **Feet** - I have set the colour to RGB (241,229,215) to have a beige colour.

-**Toes and Fingers** - I have set the colour to white to have a slight contrast to the color of the feet.
+**Toes and Fingers** - I have set the colour to white to have a slight contrast to the colour of the feet.

+### Scene Setup

+As for the setup, I have used 3 lights (Key Lights, Back Lights and  Fill Light) and have an image background resulting in the image of snorlax.png.
+The image can be looked up through the reference.

 ### References
 Dimensions. (n.d.).
 Snorlax Dimensions & Drawings.
 Available at: https://www.dimensions.com/element/snorlax (Accessed: 31 October 2024).
+*Pokemon Legends: Arceus Backgrounds Free* (2022) Available at: https://www.deviantart.com/bea-boo/art/Pokemon-Legends-Arceus-Backgrounds-Free-908940483
+(Accessed 31 October 2024).

 ## Pikachu (Syeshan)